joem/vim-hints_syntax/README.markdown

+# vim-hints_syntax

-syntax highlighting for my hints files
+Simple syntax highlighting for my simple hints files.
+My hint files were designed to work with my simple hint-search program: https://github.com/joem/hint-search

+# Installation

+To install, use a plugin manager or use Vim's built-in package support (see `:h packages`).